algjohnston/TOTools/README.md

-    Group events in the scheduler and add a way to change their start time ✅ This took about 3 hours Make schedule generation faster ✅ This was easy The select competitors page needs a seeding list and multiple selection ✅ This took a whole day
+    Group events in the scheduler and add a way to change their start time ✅ This took about 3 hours Make schedule generation faster ✅ This was easy The select competitors page needs a seeding list and multiple selection ✅ This took a whole day Add to seeding list from bracket if not in seeding list ✅ Took a couple hours.
+    Let user start and report match ❌ Not finished.
+    Add to the event url form, a placement number for when Bo5 Starts ✅ Ezpz Region Editor Popup ✅ It do exist now.
+I needed Alex's help though for the backend Make txt guide for rogers ✅ Hopefully this helps

 Sprint 3 Changes: